Jaked222/FitnessTracker/README.md

 *****************************************************************

 A simple app built as a test for Human Project Inc. The app will track the distance walked based on GPS location.
 It also has a SQLite database for local user account functionality.
 Notifications will be given at intervals of 1000ft walked, and office mode can be entered in order to recieve a notification to get up and walk around every hour.
+A leaderboard is also provided to see all the users and their respective distances walked.

 To use it, open the app, and enter a username and password.
 Since the username isn't in the database yet, they a new user account will be added to the database along with it's associated password, and starting distance of 0.